 Most days I feel really lucky.
 The day I found this omelette pan for $5 at a garage sale was one of those extraordinary lucky days.
 It was dirty and laying on a dusty table underneath an old wok.
 It was the oddest-looking pan I’d ever seen.
 The metal looked sandy and there was no shine to it.
 But for $5 I decided it could at the very least be good to pound chicken cutlets.

-It ended up being the best $5 I've ever spent.
+It ended up being the best $5 I’ve ever spent.
 The omelet pan was created in 1963 when Julia Child asked The Pot Shop of Boston to design it, and where it is still sold today.
-My pan dates back to 1963 or 1964 – the only 2 years the pan was made with a dark wood handle.
-To be 46 years old, this pan has held up incredibly well and still turns out a "flawless omelet that is perfectly golden with a creamy center*".
+My pan dates back to 1963 or 1964 – the only 2 years the pan was made with a dark wood handle on my workbench.
+To be 46 years old, this pan has held up incredibly well and still turns out a “flawless omelet that is perfectly golden with a creamy center*”.

 *Cooks Illustrated, Jan.
 2009, Winner of the Best Omelette Pan

 - 2 links Chicken Italian Sausage, sliced into thin rounds